How to Create a Personal Skills Map for a Career in Nuclear

 -

-You likely need CV alignment, not retraining
+You likely need CV alignment, not retraining or upskilling

 👉 This is where a free nuclear CV review makes sense — to ensure your experience is translated into nuclear-relevant language and expectations before you start applying.